ethereum/eth-abi/docs/codecs.rst

 Codecs
 ======

-Though the default registry can be customized by making additonal coder registrations or by unregistering existing coders (see :ref:`registry`), sometimes a user might wish to create their own registry entirely.
+Though the default registry can be customized by making additional coder registrations or by unregistering existing coders (see :ref:`registry`), sometimes a user might wish to create their own registry entirely.
 In that case, they can still use the usual API for encoding and decoding values (see